niemopen/cmftool/README.md

 ## Examples

 There is an "examples" directory, with... examples.
 But they are still NIEM 5 based.

 ## Testing

 The directory "src/test/resources" contains resources for the JUnit tests.
+Many, many examples there.

 ## Building

-This project was built with NetBeans 10.0, Gradle 8.3, and Oracle JDK 17.0.9 Try "gradle installDist"
+This project was built with NetBeans 21.0, Gradle 8.6, and Oracle JDK 21.0.2 Try "gradle installDist"

 ## Other assets